The 14 Most Gorgeous and Demanding PC Games

 When it comes to PC gaming, most players are in pursuit of one thing: the prettiest experience possible.
 After all, why settle for console standards when you can have 4K resolutions, volumetric fog, cloth physics and Nvidia HairWorks?

 However, said graphics come at a great price — a hardware price, to be specific.
 To get the most out of the shiniest new releases, you'll need a pretty hefty rig.
+And if you do start to experience stuttering, make sure to disable auto-updating games in Steam to gain more control over what is downloaded and when.
 Whether you're looking for games to convince you to make the jump or you already have a crazy gaming laptop that's just itching to experience the best in gaming's graphical fidelity department, the games on this list will make your GPU melt and your eyes water.

 Credit: Deep Silver